 UCLA Samueli COVID-19 Information

 This webpage is designed to answer frequently asked questions from students, faculty and staff at UCLA Samueli School of Engineering regarding the impacts of COVID-19.
 We will update the page as quickly as possible when new information becomes available.
-This page was last updated April 18, 2023.
+This page was last updated September 22, 2023.

 University Status:

-Q: What are the COVID testing requirements and where can I get tested?
+Q: What are the COVID testing requirements?

 For students who test positive: